tidy-finance/website/docs/10_introduction.md

 ## Portfolio choice problems

 In the previous part, we show how to download stock market data and inspect it with graphs and summary statistics.
-Now, we move to a typical question in Finance, namely, how to optimally allocate wealth across different assets.\index{Portfolio Choice} The standard framework for optimal portfolio selection considers investors that prefer higher future returns but dislike future return volatility (defined as the square root of the return variance): the *mean-variance investor* [@Markowitz1952].
+Now, we move to a typical question in Finance, namely, how to optimally allocate wealth across different assets.\index{Portfolio choice} The standard framework for optimal portfolio selection considers investors that prefer higher future returns but dislike future return volatility (defined as the square root of the return variance): the *mean-variance investor* [@Markowitz1952].

 \index{Efficient frontier} An essential tool to evaluate portfolios in the mean-variance context is the *efficient frontier*, the set of portfolios which satisfy the condition that no other portfolio exists with a higher expected return but with the same volatility (the square-root of the variance, i.e., the risk), see, e.g., @Merton1972.
 We compute and visualize the efficient frontier for several stocks.
 First, we extract each asset's *monthly* returns.
-In order to keep things simple, we work with a balanced panel and exclude DOW constituents for which we do not observe a price on every single trading day since 2000.
+In order to keep things simple, we work with a balanced panel and exclude DOW constituents for which we do not observe a price on every single trading day since the year 2000.

 ```r